dhutchings1998/ufc-rankings-web-scraper/README.md

 - Twilio Sendgrid (for error reporting)
 - Pandas_gbq (connecting with Google BigQuery API)

+## Example Tweets from 1/25/22
+> Bantamweight rankings update: Pedro Munhoz moves up from 10th to 9th

+> Men's Pound-for-Pound rankings update: Stipe Miocic falls from 9th to 10th

 ## Future Plans
 - Twitter bot will reply to mentions with the ranking of a specific fighter.
 (Coming Spring 2022)